As gardeners, we’re constantly faced with challenges: plants that won’t bloom, flowers that die from a late frost, droughts that wipe out entire beds.

 Sure, spraying these all-stars with weed killer would probably lead to their demise.
 But for the most part, these are hardy, maintenance-free picks that work well in any North American backyard.

 So are you ready to turn your black thumb into a green thumb?
-Get planting with these top picks.
+Get planting with these top picks for plants you can’t kill.

 (Echinacea, Zones 3 to 9)